bevyengine/bevy-website/content/learn/quick-start/introduction/_index.md

 If you are currently trying to pick an engine for your Next Big Project™, we recommend that you check out [Godot Engine](https://godotengine.org).
 It is currently much more feature-complete and stable.
 And it is also free, open-source, and [scriptable with Rust](https://github.com/godot-rust/gdext)!

-This official book is still very incomplete.
-It will help you get started with the setup and learning the basics, but it does not yet cover most of Bevy's features.
-See the [Next Steps](/learn/book/next-steps/) page for links to other, more exhaustive, learning resources you can use.
+The Quick Start Guide is not a comprehensive guide to Bevy and the next section [Getting Started](/learn/quick-start/getting-started/) will help you with the setup of Bevy and learning the basics, but it does not cover most of Bevy's features.
+In the future you can use the Bevy Book to gain a better understanding, until then see the last page [Next Steps](/learn/quick-start/next-steps) for more exhaustive and complex resources on Bevy.

 Phew!
 If you haven't been scared away yet, let's move on to learning some Bevy!